Aeroluna/LunaCoopMod/README.md

 These guys clog up your supply until they time out, this should help mitigate that.

+- Added Infested Rockets weapon from Versus to Infested Marines.

+Despite Infested Marines and Infested Troopers being different units, they are pretty much identical.
+This should give Infested Marines their own niche as a long-range anti-armor AA option, something Stukov doesn't have.

 - Added strafing movement to Infested Liberator Cloud Dispersal.
 - Increased Infested Liberator Cloud Disperal lingering duration by 1 second.
 - Fixed Infested Liberator being unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).